-WLA's EDI Committee is launching a Lunch-N-Learn series in February, March, and April 2023 for all interested Wyoming library staff.
+WLA's EDI Committee is hosting a Lunch-N-Learn series in March and April 2023 for all interested Wyoming library staff.

 Each series will be held on Zoom for two consecutive Mondays from 12-1 pm.
 All series will be recorded and available for a limited time to registrants.

 March 6 and 13, 2023

 The Foundations of Gender training will be facilitated by Stephanie Brill, founder and board chair of Gender Spectrum.
 The first week we will learn key concepts related to gender diversity and develop a shared vocabulary for talking about gender.
 The second week we will learn the impact of gender-affirming language, spaces, and policies and how to create greater gender inclusivity at our libraries.

 The Disability Inclusion training was facilitated by Wyoming based non-profit Cultivate Ability.
 The first week included definitions of disability, disability history, importance of inclusion, disability etiquette and communication.
 The second week addressed disability stereotypes, averting ableism, and creating allyship goals.

 [This] virtual space is intended to be a forum for discussion of ideas and for learning about differing viewpoints, not for debate.